Spanish conquest of Chiapas: Chiapas before the conquest

 The earliest human inhabitants of Chiapas were foragers living in the northern highlands and along the coastal strip from approximately 6000 BC until about 2000 BC.
 For approximately the last two millennia BC, the majority of the territory that is now covered by the state of Chiapas was occupied by Zoque-speaking peoples.
 Gradually, Mayan-speakers began to make inroads from the east and, from about 200 AD, Chiapas was divided roughly equally between the Zoques in the western half and Maya in the eastern half; this distribution continued up to the time of the Spanish conquest.

 A broad swathe of western Chiapas was held by the Zoques, covering the Depresión Central, the middle Grijalva basin, the Chimalapas and parts of the Pacific coastline.
 The main Zoque settlements in the Depresión Central were Copainalá, Mezcalapa, Quechula and Tecapatán.
 Their settlements on the western side of the Grijalva River included Citalapa, Jiquipilas, Ocozocuautla and the Corzos valley.
 Coyatocmó was a small Zoque settlement that grew into the modern state capital, Tuxtla Gutiérrez.
 The Aztecs exacted tribute from the Zoques, and dominated trade routes running through their territory.
 In pre-Columbian times, the Depresión Central featured two of the largest cities in the region, Chiapa and Copanaguastla.
-The area around Chiapa de Corzo was occupied by the Chiapanecas, whose ethnicity and language are unknown.
+The area around Chiapa de Corzo was occupied by the Chiapanec people, unrelated to either the Zoques or Maya.
 The Chiapanecas were militarily powerful before the Spanish conquest; they had forced a number of important Zoque settlements to pay them tribute, and had successfully resisted being incorporated into the Aztec Empire.
 The Chiapaneca territory lay between the territories of the Zoques and the Tzotzil Maya, in the upper and middle Grijalva basin; their main settlements were Acala, Chiapa, Ostuta, Pochutla and Suchiapa.

 The central highlands were occupied by a number of Maya peoples, including the Tzotzil, who were divided into a number of provinces; the province of Chamula was said to have five small towns grouped closely together.
 The Tojolabal were another Maya people, with territory around Comitán.
 The Coxoh Maya held territory in the upper reaches of the Grijalva drainage, near the Guatemalan border, and were probably a subgroup of the Tojolabal.
 Soconusco was an important communication route between the central Mexican highlands and Central America.
 It had been subjugated by the Aztec Triple Alliance at the end of the 15th century, under the emperor Ahuizotl, and paid tribute in cacao.
 The Cholan Maya-speaking Lakandon (not to be confused with the modern inhabitants of Chiapas by that name) controlled territory along the tributaries of the Usumacinta River spanning eastern Chiapas and southwestern Petén in Guatemala.
 The Lakandon had a fierce reputation amongst the Spanish.